Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Iowa does not require separate state drone registration.
-Federal FAA registration ($5 for 3 years) is required for all drones over 250g.
+Iowa does not require state-level drone registration.
+Federal FAA registration ($5 for drones over 250g, valid 3 years) is the only registration requirement.
+Registration number must be visible on the aircraft.

-No state-level permit required for recreational or commercial operations.
-FAA Part 107 certificate required for commercial flights.
+No state-level permit required for recreational or commercial flying.
+Commercial operations require FAA Part 107 Remote Pilot Certificate.
+Recreational flying requires TRUST certification (free online test).

 6